-Richwave Technology Corp. (the "Company") was incorporated in the Republic of China (ROC) on May 25, 1979.
+Richwave Technology Corp. (the "Company") was incorporated in the Republic of China (ROC) in January 2004.
 The Company is mainly engaged in the design and sale of integrated circuits (ICs) for wireless communication products.
 The Company's shares have been listed on the Taiwan Stock Exchange (TWSE) since November 2015.